THE CX PROJECT IS SUPPORTED BY

 UK City of Culture 2025

-South of Scotland bid for UK City of Culture title12th July 2021
+South of Scotland bid for UK City of Culture title

 South of Scotland Enterprise, Borderlands, Scottish Borders Council and local politicians are working together on the proposal which would celebrate the area’s heritage, culture and creativity.